vtt-lair/player-pronouns/README.md

 This will add the entered pronouns after the player name, but before the character name in the Player List

 ## Future Development
-* Add a setup menu to add pronouns that can be selected from
 * Show pronouns when chatting as player
 * Implement some form of pronouns usage for tokens